-- 1. All primary unit entries must either be within a breezeway or have a minimum roof covering of 3 feet deep by 5 feet wide, including a corresponding porch or concrete pad. - 2.
-High durability, insulated doors (such as steel and fiberglass) are required at all exterior locations.
+1. All primary unit entries must either be within a breezeway or have a minimum roof covering of 3 feet deep by 5 feet wide, including a corresponding porch or concrete pad.

+- 2. High durability, insulated doors (such as steel and fiberglass) are required at all exterior locations.
 Single lever deadbolts and eye viewers are required on all main entry doors to residential units. - 3.
 Exterior doors for fully accessible units ("Type A") must include spring hinges. - 4.
 Insulated, double pane, vinyl windows with a U-factor of 0.32 or below and a SHGC of 0.40 or below are required for new construction. - 5.
-Windows must not be located over tub or shower units.
+Windows must not be located over tub or shower units. - 6.
+Install a continuous bead of silicone caulk behind all nail fins before installing new vinyl windows per manufacturer's specifications. - 7.
+In "Type A" accessible units, an audible alarm and strobe light must be installed above the entry door.

-C. UNIT DESIGN AND MATERIALS
+C. INTERIOR DESIGN AND MATERIALS